 Visa

-Students that need visas must contact the nearest Portuguese Consulate as soon as possible - it usually takes up to 60 days to obtain a travel permit.
+Students who need visas must contact the nearest Portuguese Consulate as soon as possible - it usually takes up to 60 days to obtain a travel permit.
 More information can be found here.

-Further information is also available at SEF website.
+Further information is also available at AIMA website.

 A Letter of Acceptance for this purpose will be issued by Iscte and sent directly to their home university.